vmware/photon/docs/photon-admin-guide.md

         NICs](#setting-up-networking-for-multiple-nics)
     -   [Combining DHCP and Static IP Addresses with IPv4 and IPv6](#combining-dhcp-and-static-ip-addresses-with-ipv4-and-ipv6)
+    -   [Clearing the Machine ID of a Cloned Instance for DHCP](#clearing-the-machine-id-of-a-cloned-instance-for-dhcp)
     -   [Using Predictable Network Interface Names](#using-predictable-network-interface-names)
     -   [Inspecting the Status of Network Links with